defold/doc/docs/en/manuals/sony-playstation.md

 ## Register as Sony PlayStation Partner

-You register as a game developer for Nintendo platforms at the [Sony PlayStation Partner page](https://register.playstation.net/):
+You register as a game developer for PlayStation at the [Sony PlayStation Partner page](https://register.playstation.net/):

 ![](images/sony-playstation/sony-playstation-partner.png)